Private Debt Explained: An Alternative Financing Strategy

 What is private debt?

-Private debt encompasses loans, bonds, and credit facilities that are not traded on public markets.
-These financial instruments are typically provided by non-bank lenders, offering investors stable returns and portfolio diversification.
+Private debt includes loans, bonds, and credit facilities not traded on public markets.
+Provided by non-bank lenders, it offers stable returns and diversification.